idsia-robotics/navground/docs/tutorials/designing_an_experiment.rst

 Metrics
 =======

 What should we record?
 Let's say we want to plot the agents trajectories ... then we need to record their poses.
-We may want to record collisions too to perform some safety assessment.
+We may want to record collisions too to perform some safety assessment and the initial state of the world.
 We should also set where to save data, for instance to the current directory.

 .. code-block:: YAML